Sunaina715Sharma/Sunaina715Sharma/README.md

 - 👀  I’m interested in Data Analysis.
 - 🌱  I’m currently learning Data Science .
 - 💞️  I’m looking to collaborate on Data Analytics and Statistics.
-- 📓  working with machine learning projects.
+- 📓  Working with machine learning projects.
 - 📫  How to reach me ssunaina715@gmail.com.
 - 📒  I'm addicted to learning and growing everyday .
 - 😄  Pronounce she | Her.